Roggwil, Thurgau: Education

-In Roggwil about 81.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Roggwil about 81.7% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Roggwil is home to the Roggwil primary school district.
 In the 2008/2009 school year there are 122 students.
 There are 31 children in the kindergarten, and the average class size is 15.5 kindergartners.
 Of the children in kindergarten, 14 or 45.2% are female, 1 or 3.2% was not a Swiss citizen.
 The lower and upper primary levels begin at about age 5-6 and lasts for 6 years.
 There are 45 children in who are at the lower primary level and 46 children in the upper primary level.
 The average class size in the primary school is 18.2 students.
 At the lower primary level, there are 24 children or 53.3% of the total population who are female.
 In the upper primary level, there are 19 or 41.3% who are female, 1 or 2.2% is not a Swiss citizen.